 - View what's been downloaded.

 So use a proxy server, when it's needed.
-If you use a proxy server simply to isolate your computer from possibly malicious content though, you may benefit more by using a sandbox.
+If you use a proxy server simply to isolate your computer from possibly malicious content though, you may consider using a sandbox.